upl1nk-v01d/clx_csharp/csharp-basics/exercises/Collections/README.md

 Train your skills on List, complete all list exercises.

 ## Exercise #3

+Train your skills on Linq, complete all Linq exercises.

+## Exercise #4

 Write a console program that asks the user for a list of names (one per line) until the user enters a blank line (i.e., just presses Enter when asked for a name).
 At that point the program should print out the list of names entered,  where each name is listed only once (i.e., uniquely) no matter how many times the user entered the name in the program.
 For example, your program should behave as follows: